Design Patent Continuation: Everything You Need to Know

 Continuation-in-Part Design Patent Applications

-Deciding if a design patent application claims priority over an earlier filed application is challenging and may require help from a legal attorney, but if possible, filing a design patent application as a CIP of an existing application is usually the best route.
+Deciding if a design patent application claims priority over an earlier-filed application is challenging and may require the help of an attorney, but filing a design patent application as a CIP of an existing application, if possible, is usually the best route.